-Since debuting in 1971 at Disney’s Polynesian Resort, Tonga Toast–a cinnamon-sugared chunk of deep-fried, banana-stuffed breakfast bliss–has always been a top seller.
+Since debuting in 1971 at Disney’s Polynesian Resort, Tonga Toast–a cinnamon-sugared chunk of flash-fried, banana-stuffed breakfast bliss–has always been a top seller.
 Michael Thompson, a Polynesian Resort chef for seven years, can’t give out exact sales numbers, but sums: “Let’s just say we receive our bananas by the pallet load!”

 When they first shaped the dish, Thompson says Disney chefs tried stuffing the toast with marinated peaches, mango slices and other fruits, “But bananas won out.”
 Individual chefs over the years have put their own spin on the dish–adding banana liqueur to the batter, for example.
 But the recipe below is the standard.
+NOTE: We’ve made this with fresh baked homemade bread, but it works very well with a bakery loaf of brioche–much easier!

 - 1 cup sugar